AL333Z/fp-lib-design/fp-lib-design.md

 - JMS is really more than that
 - JMS 2.0 brought in more goodies
-- For this session we'll just need to focus on these, which is just a subset
+- For this session we'll just need to focus on these, which is only a subset

 ---

 # What's wrong with these APIs?

-- they're imperative, but you can actually live with that
+- they're _imperative_, but you can actually live with that
 - unchecked exceptions everywhere
 - side-effects everywhere
-- low-level in terms of how to build complete programs
+- _low-level_ in terms of how to build complete programs

 ---